 How to Stop Enabling Your Grown Child

-Though it is easier to stop enabling your child by setting solid boundaries and expectations while they’re young, it’s never too late to change the relational patterns between you and your child.
+Though it is easier to stop enabling your child by setting solid boundaries and expectations while they’re young, it’s never too late to change the relational patterns between you and your adult child.
 Shifting the boundaries and expectations within the relationship puts them in a better position to create healthy boundaries with their own children in the future, allowing for greater self-efficacy and competence in all parties.4

 1. Learn to Say “No”